icowen/Nim/readme.md

 - `--img-file IMG_FILE`         : Output file name.
 - -`-data-file DATA_FILE`       : Data file used for input.
 This can be helpful to avoid having to regenerate data.
 - `--figsize FIGSIZE`           : Dimensions for output figure in inches.
 Must be 2 values separated by a comma.
 Defaults to (16, 16).
+- `--dpi DPI`                   : Dots per inch of output figure.
+High quality figures should be saved as `filename.svg` with a dpi of 1200.
+Defaults to 100.
 - `-i`, `--show-i-curves`           : Flag to indicate if the "i" curves should be plotted on the output.
 - `-u`, `--show-upper-lower-curves` : Flag to indicate if the "upper" and "lower" curves should be plotted on the output.